 The menu is 7 courses long and explores a delightful trail of French classics that are artfully blended with European and Asian influences to create a collection of flavours that is both familiar and unexpected, light and yet bold.
-The wine list is extensive and accessible and of course it’s possible to pair each dish with a specific wine, but we paired the lot with a very good yet forgettable crisp white from the Loire Valley.
+The wine list is extensive but accessible and of course it’s possible to pair each dish with a specific wine, but we paired the lot with a crisp white from the Loire Valley.

 The amuse bouche on the night was a generous portion of bacon and 12 month-old comte-topped onion soup with a side of poached egg and parmesan.
-The flavours were impeccable, well defined and tastefully orchestrated – and was perhaps one of the more indulgent dishes of the night.
+The flavours were impeccable, well defined and tastefully orchestrated, And highly indulgent for a first plate, which I like.

-Following that, a crab-stuffed ravioli paired with roasted hazelnuts and truffles and finished at the table with a surprising dribble of soy sauce – which gave the dish an added depth and propped up the somewhat bland taste of the crab.
+Following that, a crab-stuffed ravioli paired with roasted hazelnuts and truffles and finished at the table with a dribble of soy sauce, which gave the dish an added depth and propped up the somewhat bland taste of the crab.
 Afterwards a minimal plate of St. Jacques paired with 2 contrasting servings of pumpkin.
-One crispy, the other pureed with the delightful addition of turmeric which lent the whole dish a distinctly autumnal flavour, which in turn contrasted with the summery addition of a bergamot sauce.
+One crispy, the other pureed with the delightful addition of turmeric which lent the whole dish a distinctly autumnal flavour, which in turn contrasted with the brightly flavoured bergamot sauce.

 The meat dish arrived in the form of a small cutlet of chicken which was wrapped in bacon and stuffed with foie gras.
-The gravy was a decadent blend of chicken and genepi – while on the side a colourful selection of blue berries, red currants, beetroot, brussels sprout leaves and gnocchi brought a stunning crescendo of flavours that builds with each mouthful.
-The chicken was cooked to perfection and while the sides were welcome it was the Génépi and chicken gravy that stole the show, with the Génépi adding a welcome hint of the Savoie and a reminder of our time spent perusing the restaurants of Annecy.
+The gravy was a decadent blend of chicken and genepi, while on the side a colourful selection of blueberries, red currants, beetroot, brussels sprout leaves and gnocchi brought a colourful but short lived crescendo of flavours that builds with each mouthful.
+The chicken was cooked to perfection and while the sides were welcome it was the Génépi and chicken gravy that stole the show, with the Génépi adding a welcome hint of the Savoie.

-Afterwards the surprisingly light Brie foam was accompanied with salted beetroot and vanilla and gave me a new appreciation for the cheese and its potential as a dessert cheese, while the other dessert offered was a mandarin sorbet with thyme and lemon which was served in a bed of raw chocolate.
-My wife found it rather bland and as expected with the raw chocolate a diversion at best.
+Afterwards the surprisingly light Brie foam was accompanied with salted beetroot and vanilla, while the other dessert offered was a mandarin sorbet with thyme and lemon which was served in a bed of raw chocolate.
+My partner found it bland with the raw chocolate a diversion at best.
 Next up was a poached pear with white chocolate mouse and violet leaves, which while tasty enough, lacked the intrigue and creativity of earlier courses.
-The final course on the menu, the “Mignardises”, or treats if you prefer was a small but perfectly acceptable round of chocolate truffles and, well… assorted treats.
+The final course on the menu, the “Mignardises”, or treats if you prefer was a small but perfectly acceptable round of chocolate truffles.

-While the concept at Côté Rue might not appeal to everyone, the refined and highly personal seasonal menu, eccentricity of what seem like slightly everyday dishes, and bold contrasts in colour and flavour should appease anyone who has a taste for fine cuisine, with a delicate, yet daringly creative edge.
+While the blind menu concept at Côté Rue might not appeal to everyone, the refined and highly personal seasonal menu, eccentricity of what seem like ever so slightly everyday dishes, and bold contrasts in colour and flavour should appease anyone who has a taste for good cuisine, with a delicate, yet daringly creative edge.